sramsay2022/orderbook/README.md

 To learn:

-Order duration type, Fill and Kill, good till cancelled
+Order duration type, Fill and Kill, good till cancelled etc

+TODO:

+Add UT
+Add marketOrder queue to allow market orders to wait for ones with higher priority Add in Users to submit market orders - Auto gen and randomly add at certain time intervals to simulate real market